 Feedback from the AMA Substance Use and Pain Care Task Force led to creating mini-CME tracks curated with different specialties and practice settings in mind.

-For example, for hospitalists, emergency physicians and others delivering hospital care, one big challenge is caring for patients who are taking medications for substance-use disorder when they come for unrelated medical needs, Dr. Abbott noted.
+For example, one big challenge for hospitalists, emergency physicians and others in the hospital setting is caring for patients who are taking medications for substance-use disorder when they come for unrelated, acute medical problems, Dr. Abbott noted.

 “We want to not harm the patient, but we also want to meet their needs,” she said.